A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Preliminaries

 \section{Preliminaries}

 We start with some conventions.
-Whenever we write an inequality between vectors, we assume that this inequality holds componentwise.
+Whenever we have an inequality between vectors, we assume that it holds componentwise.
 Moreover, for a vector $v$ and a matrix $M$, we denote by $v\supt$ and $M\supt$ its transposed vector and matrix, respectively.
-Finally, we denote by~$\allones$ and~$\allzeros$ the vectors or matrices consisting of $1$- and $0$-entries only; their dimension will be clear from the context.
+Finally, we denote by~$\allones$ and~$\allzeros$ the column vectors or matrices consisting of $1$- and $0$-entries only; their dimension will be clear from the context.

+We now introduce linear programs and zero-sum games, the main objects of our study.
+For text book introductions to these topics, we recommend the books by \citet{Schr98a} and \citet{NRTV07a}.